roehampton/module-content/msc-software-development-2/week-07/lecture/README.md

   >
   > -Continuous Integration.

   Automated build scripts reduce the manual, repetitive and error-prone processes development and operations have to perform.
-We have mainly been using Maven and Travis for this.
 We also want our builds to be fast: we want to builds to fail fast so we get the rapid feedback to resolve problems.

   And finally, we enable information sharing.
 Our CI system can provide metrics that we visualise or share with the necessary team members to better understand the complexity of our work.
 However, we must remember to not spam information everywhere.
 If everyone gets all the feedback it just means everyone will ignore it.